cheqd/cheqd-infra-aws/architecture/adr-list/adr-template.md

 ---
-description: This is the suggested template to be used for ADRs on the cheqd-node project.
+description: This is the suggested template to be used for ADRs on the cheqd-infra project.
 ---

 # ADR {ADR-NUMBER}: {TITLE}